jjardel/probablyPOTUS/README.md

   his tweets are strategically timed to manipulate news cycles that are unfavorable to him.
   Let's test this hypothesis with data.

-The [Phoenix Data Project](http://phoenixdata.org/) publishes data from thousands of Political Events each day, coded to a uniform standard.
-Donald Trump's twitter feed publishes dozens of incoherent ramblings each day.
-Let's cross-correlate the two and explore the relationship between his more incendiary tweets and negative news stories.
+We can compare Trump's Twitter feed to the feeds of major news outlets (AP, Reuters, etc) and see what's happening in the world while PEOTUS goes on twitter rampages.
+Are major events happening that he's trying to distract us from?

 ## Todo:
- - Create a pipeline to digest Phoenix data and tweets
+ - Create a pipeline to digest tweets
  - Identify incendiary tweets (# of retweets?  retweets by prominent news outlets?)
  - What world events are happening during tweetstorms?
 Would they generate good or bad coverage for PEOTUS?
  - Automate and deploy!